 When you eat something, your stomach and intestines absorb all the nutrition that’s in the food.
 The remaining indigestible parts then get collected in your colon, where your gut absorbs large amounts of water, sometimes up to a liter a day.
 Once the water gets absorbed, what’s left is soft, brown stool.
 This stool then slowly moves toward your rectum through a series of muscular movements known as peristalsis.

 The problem arises when these muscular movements slow down or become sluggish.
-Your waste ends up staying longer
+Your waste ends up staying longer in the colon where it gets dry and hard, making it painful to pass.
+You can tell if you’re constipated by looking out for the following symptoms:

 - Passing less than 3 stools per week